mmontalbo/grim_rust/grim_engine/README.md

   networking.
 - `--stream-ready-file` writes a marker once streaming starts.
 This is used by `tools/run_live_preview.py` to coordinate viewer bring-up.
+- `--headless` skips the GrimStream handshake and prints emitted engine events to stdout instead of waiting for a viewer connection.

 No other flags are recognised.
 Scripts that still reference `--run-lua`, `--timeline-json`, `--movement-demo`, etc. must be updated or removed.